 The Statues of Saints John of Matha, Felix of Valois, and Ivan:

 The statue that moved me the most was Saints John of Matha, Felix of Valois, and Ivan.
 It shows Christians being imprisoned by Ottoman Turks.
 These types of statues are typically shown within the confines of a Chapel.

-Here you see the Saints on top of the statue.
 These are the saints that were responsible for the Order of the Most Holy Trinity that ransomed the freedom of the Christian.
 They seem to be in the position that is typically reserved for Christ.
 The artistic line leads you to the nonchalant Ottoman Turk that is keeping guard over the Christians imprisoned within.
 The prisoner’s faces are wretched, and appear to be crying in pain over their mortal chains, with a dog outside their dark prison who almost appears to be mocking their conditions.

 During the busy Spring and Summer months, you will also be inundated with the artistic pleasures of local artisans exhibiting, showing, and trying to sell their work.

 Saint John Of Nepomuk Statue, who was the Saint of Bohemia.
 The Queen would frequently confess to him.
 The Emporer orderd his assasination by being thrown from Charles Bridge into the depths of the Vltava.